DarrenWong/darrenwong.github.io/_pages/about.md

 * Project Intern of IoT, Division of CT, ASTRI
   * 2016-07 - 2017-09
   * Co-working for the first C-V2X demo in Hong Kong and presented in ITSHK 2017 with good response.

+Activities
+* I love playing tennis, used to be the minister at Tennis Club in Shenzhen University, Organized some events, such as recruiting new members, holding SZU "President Cup" Tennis Competition, etc.

+* Volunteer in Yim Tin Tsai, SaiKung of HKUST program and 26th Summer Universiade, Shenzhen, awarded the Silver award of Outstanding Volunteer by Futian Department Of Volunteers.